cmdeveloped/neighborhood-map/README.md

 # Udacity Neighborhood Map Application

 This is a single page application featuring a map of my new neighborhood in Franklin, TN.
-The map include highlighted food locations around the area using third-party JSON data from Foursquare.
+The map includes highlighted food locations around the area using third-party JSON data from Foursquare and displaying it using Google Maps.
 Data for the application includes the name, address, restaurant rating, and phone number of the location.

 ### Why this project?